 Saffron is a very rare Ayurvedic spice, which is precisely what makes it so costly.
-“Saffron is actually the tiny stigmas, or stems, from the crocus sativus, a flower in the Iris family,” explains Holecek.
-“Approximately 170,000 flowers yields about one pound of saffron, which speaks to why it's so expensive.”
+“Saffron is actually the tiny stigmas, or stems, from the crocus sativus, a flower in the iris family,” explains Holecek.

 Benefits of Saffron for Skin

-- A powerful antioxidant: Saffron is chock full of antioxidants, including vitamin C, and has anti-inflammatory and antibacterial properties.
-Bhanusali told me, "As an antioxidant, it can protect against UV damage and pollutants that produce free radicals.”
+- A powerful antioxidant: Saffron is chock-full of antioxidants, including vitamin C, and has anti-inflammatory and antibacterial properties.
+Says Bhanusali, “As an antioxidant, it can protect against UV damage and pollutants that produce free radicals.”